Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The selection of investment managers is considered, including their objectives, fees and their basis of charging and how that aligns with the interests of the Scheme, ensuring there are no conflicts of interest.
 The duration of each manager appointment is also considered, together with the ability to terminate their appointment, and any conditions of that termination, should this prove necessary.

-As a part of the investment review the sponsoring Employer was consulted on the content of the 2019 SIP and the strategy.
+As a part of the investment review, the sponsoring Employer was consulted on the content of the 2019 SIP and the strategy.

-1. Investment Objective
+2. Investment Objective

-This is effectively outlined in the SIP and remains as stated with specifically the achievement for the default Lifestyle Investment Fund a rate of return that is slightly smoothed, thereby avoiding the worst of market volatility and that is appropriate for most members accessing benefit at retirement under the flexible pension arrangements.
+This is effectively outlined in the SIP and remains as stated with specifically the achievement for the default Lifestyle Investment Fund of a rate of return that is slightly smoothed, thereby avoiding the worst of market volatility and that is appropriate for most members accessing benefit at retirement under the flexible pension arrangements.
 Additionally, the Trustee seeks to provide a limited range of alternate funds for those members who wish to self-select and make their own investment decisions.

 The Trustee continues to implement the strategy as outlined in the SIP and as updated from time to time.

-1. Setting the Investment Arrangements
+4. Setting the Investment Arrangements

-In Managing the assets of the Scheme, the Trustee owns policies of assurance.
-As the Grantee of the policy the Trustee has the benefit of the protection offered under the Financial Services Compensation Scheme (FSCS) and the terms of the specific policy of assurance.
+In managing the assets of the Scheme, the Trustee owns policies of assurance.
+As the Grantee of the policy, the Trustee has the benefit of the protection offered under the Financial Services Compensation Scheme (FSCS) and the terms of the specific policy of assurance.

 Mobius Life